Final Fantasy XIV Patch 6.3 Launching in Early January

 Patch 6.35 will include the game’s third Deep Dungeon — one-to-four player randomised-layout dungeons with their own internal progression system — Eureka Orthos.
 Players will be required to be level 81 or above, have completed the “Endwalker” main scenario quest, and have progressed to floor 50 of the Palace of the Dead Deep Dungeon to access Eureka Orthos.
 There will also be new tool enhancement quests for crafting and gathering jobs, as well as new content, rewards, and quality of life improvements for the Island Sanctuary.

 Final Fantasy XIV will also be getting an expansion to its housing system with additional housing wards.
 Each world will receive 1,800 new plots from the addition six new regular wards with six subdivisions.
 These plots will be sold through the lottery system, with details on the distribution between Free Company and private plots to be announced later.
-Finally, there are now four new world on the game’s North American data center with the addition of the Dynamis logical data center earlier this month.
+Finally, there are now four new worlds on the game’s North American data center with the addition of the Dynamis logical data center earlier this month.